alaspoorhenry/Web-Gallery/README.md

 ### Running the thing

-To run, do the following commands while in the Web-Gallery-C09 directory.
+To run, do the following commands while in the Web-Gallery directory.

 ```
 npm install